JorjaFox/library/_source/_news/1992/entertainment-weekly.md

 newsurl: http://www.ew.com/ew/article/0,,309807,00.html
 ---

 Here's something different and ambitious from ABC's Afterschool Specials series: its first miniseries.
-For the next three weeks, "'Summer Stories: The Mall"' will dole out tales of teens laboring in a suburban mall.
+For the next three weeks, **Summer Stories: The Mall** will dole out tales of teens laboring in a suburban mall.
 (The Mall was filmed at the Nanuet Mall in Rockland County, N.Y.)

 [...]